Financial planning tools and services to put you on the path to the future you want

-When you say ‘I do,’ your personal finances may not be the first thing on your mind.
-But the truth is, couples who get married and stay married have benefits that single people simply don’t, such as being able to split up expenses and having two (or more) sources of income.
+When you say “I do,” your personal finances may not be the first thing on your mind.
+But the truth is, couples who get married and stay married have benefits that single people simply don’t, such as being able to split up expenses, favorable tax treatment, and having two (or more) sources of income.

 Baby Boomers have always been known for breaking down stereotypes, and one of those may be the traditional constraints of marriage.